Awards and Honors Committee

 The award is conferred upon a Montana school administrator in recognition of outstanding achievement and leadership in the development and promotion of school libraries.
 Nominations for this award should come from the librarian currently employed by the school district of the nominee.
 The award shall be based upon, but not limited to, activities or accomplishments such as the following:

 - Constructive accomplishment toward the advancement of library service to the students and teachers of the school.

 - Creative and effective work in interpreting the library to the school board, school administration, teaching staff, students, and community.

 - Fostering cooperative relations with other libraries in the area.

 - Implementation of programs to address special needs or problems.

 - Promoting and supporting the employment of professional librarians in schools.

 The purpose of the award is to recognize individuals or groups who are not members of the Montana Library Association and who have rendered outstanding service in support of library interests within Montana.
 The award is conferred simply as a reward for a job well done.
 Nominations are accepted only from members of the Montana Library Association.
 The award need not be based solely on service rendered during the previous year, but may be based on cumulative years of service.

-The award is conferred upon an individual or group who has significant contributions during the past year to the enhancement of First Amendment rights.
+The award is conferred upon an individual or group who has made significant contributions during the past year to the enhancement of First Amendment rights or upon an individual whose body of work over time has made significant contributions to the enhancement of intellectual freedom.
 The recipient should have demonstrated a clear understanding of the principles, nature and responsibilities and implications of the First Amendment.
 The recipient should be a Montanan or a non-Montanan whose contribution has a demonstrable effect on Montana.
 The recipient should have applied that understanding of the principles in one or more of the following ways:

 - In defense of the principles in the face of a serious challenge to it which defense is not necessarily limited to libraries.